okuujustin/My-Portfolio/README.md

 [Read More from my GitHub Account](https://github.com/okuujustin/Superstore-Sales-Performance-Dashboard/edit/main/README.md)

-**4. To evaluate inbound crossings at the U.S.-Canada and the U.S.-Mexico Border at the Port Level and  the economic contributions**
+**5. Evaluating inbound crossings at the U.S.-Canada and the U.S.-Mexico Border at the Port Level and  the economic contributions**
 ![image](Analysis-on-Tableau.png)

 There has been a massive US border crossings for many years.